In this article you will learn:

 To read more in-depth about the symptoms, check out this article.

-If he does seem to like you, but always sound like he is about to panic when you start talking about a relationship, then you can make the diagnosis “this guy has a legitimate fear of commitment”.
+If he does seem to like you, but always sound like he is about to panic when you start talking about a relationship, then you can diagnose legitimately that “this guy has a fear of commitment”.

 Tip 2: Discover why he is afraid of a serious relationship